Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: The SAT+CAS paradigm

 \section{The SAT+CAS paradigm}

 The idea of combining SAT solvers with computer algebra systems originated independently in two works published in 2015: In a paper at the conference CADE entitled ``\textsc{MathCheck}: A Math Assistant via a Combination of Computer Algebra Systems and SAT Solvers'' by~\cite{DBLP:conf/cade/ZulkoskiGC15} and in an invited talk at the conference ISSAC entitled ``Building Bridges between Symbolic Computation and Satisfiability Checking'' by~\cite{DBLP:conf/issac/Abraham15}.
+The paradigm was also anticipated by \cite{jovanovic2012solving} who used CAS techniques in SAT-like search algorithms.

-The CADE paper describes a tool called \MC\ which combines the general-purpose search capability of SAT solvers with the domain-specific knowledge of computer algebra systems.
+The CADE paper describes a tool called \MC\ that combines the general-purpose search capability of SAT solvers with the domain-specific knowledge of computer algebra systems.
 The paper made the case that \MC\ \begin{quote} \dots combines the efficient search routines of modern SAT solvers, with the expressive power of CAS, thus complementing both. \end{quote} As evidence for the power of this paradigm, they used \MC\ to improve the best known bounds in two conjectures in graph theory.

 Independently, the computer scientist Erika \'Abrah\'am observed that the fields of satisfiability checking and symbolic computation share many common aims but in practice are quite separated, with little communication between the fields: \begin{quote} \ldots collaboration between symbolic computation and SMT [SAT modulo theories] solving is still (surprisingly) quite restricted\ldots \end{quote} Furthermore, she outlined reasons why combining the insights from both fields had the potential to solve certain problems more efficiently than would be otherwise possible.
 To this end, the SC$^2$ project~\citep{sc2} was started with the aim of fostering collaboration between the two communities.